kyleboas/tacticsjournal.com/drafts/2023-3-3-Match-Preview-Man-City-vs-Newcastle-04Mar2023.md

 Silva (CM) lost the ball to Luiz, and Akanji was caught out too wide rather than centrally where he should have been, leaving Watkins free in an acre of space.
 He was played in by Luiz, and Watkins dribbled past Akanji to score.
 This is the type of chance Newcastle will attempt to recreate.

-Man City is second in the league table, just two points behind Arsenal.
-Newcastle is 5th, trying to claw their way back into the top four with two games in hand, only 4 points separating them and Tottenham.
-Newcastle is also trying to bounce back from their loss to Man United in the Carabao Cup Final on the weekend.
+Man City are second in the league table, just two points behind Arsenal.
+Newcastle are 5th, trying to claw their way back into the top four with two games in hand, only 4 points separating them and Tottenham.
+Newcastle are also trying to bounce back from their loss to Man United in the Carabao Cup Final on the weekend.